-A study was conducted in a dry tropical forest at Udaipur, Rajasthan, India during 2008 to study the nutrient concentration in teak (Tectona grandis), the most dominant tree species in the teak forest), litter and soil.
-Observations were recorded to determine the nutrient content i.e., nitrogen, phosphorus, potassium, calcium, magnesium, sulphur, chloride and sodium in the different parts such as lateral roots, tap root, bark, cork, bole, branches, leaves, flowers/fruits/seeds and litter, and to explore nutrient content i.e., nitrogen, phosphorus, potassium, calcium, magnesium, sulphur, chloride, sodium and organic carbon in soils at different depth like 0.00-10.00cm,10.00-20.00cm and 20.00-30.00cm in the same LSE.
+SUMMARY: A study was conducted in a dry tropical forest at Udaipur, Rajasthan, India during 2008 to study the nutrient concentration in Miliusa tomentosa (the second dominant tree species in the teak forest), litter and soil.
+Observations were recorded to determine the nutrient content i.e., nitrogen, phosphorus, potassium, calcium, magnesium, sulphur, chloride and sodium in the different parts such as lateral roots, tap root, bark, cork, bole, branches, leaves, flowers/fruits/seeds and litter, and to explore nutrient content i.e., nitrogen, phosphorus, potassium, calcium, magnesium, sulphur, chloride, sodium and organic carbon in soils at different depths like 0.00-10.00 cm, 10.00-20.00 cm and 20.00-30.00 cm in the same LSE.
 It was found that the highest amount of the nutrients was present in the foliage and poorer concentration of the nutrients was recorded in the lateral roots.
 The concentration of the nutrients in the tree components was in the order: reproductive parts > leaf > branch > bole wood > cork > bark in the above ground parts and main root > lateral root in the below ground parts.
-Greatest amounts of the nutrients were recorded in the 0-10.00cm depth layer while as the lesser or poorer amounts were recorded in the lower layer.
+Greatest amounts of the nutrients were recorded in the 0-10.00 cm depth layer while as the lesser or poorer amounts were recorded in the lower layer.
 The upper layer of soil was found to contain more number of nutrients because of the high organic content present in the upper layer.
 The leaf component of the plant was found to be the most metabolically active part and it accumulated the high amount of the nutrient.
-It was observed that the concentration of the nutrients in the soil decreased while as the concentration of the nutrients in the trees increased indicating the accumulation of the nutrients from the litter to the soil.
+It was observed that the concentration of the nutrients in the soil decreased while as the concentration of the nutrients in the trees increased indicating the accumulation of the nutrients by the plant.
+There was the reduction in the nutrient concentration of the litter leaves as well as branch litter indicating the transfer of the nutrients from the litter to the soil.